hedonistrh/TurkishMusicGeneration/bilstm_mock/readme.md

 ### This is a simple example to reproduce our results for Bi-LSTM Model.

+- Unzip our txt files.

+    ```bash
+    unzip txt.zip
+    ```
-- Firstly, you should run preprocess.py to generate our input and output sequences.
+- You should run preprocess.py to generate our input and output sequences.

     ```bash
     python preprocess.py <True or False> <Sequence Length>